ahtisham94/CNS-Assignment/README.md

 # How to build ?

+First make sure you have to JDK install on your machine to build <br/>

 Open terminal and type the below command to generate debug build <br/>

 ```  ./gradlew assembleDebug ```